FlowFuse/website/src/blog/2024/04/sending-and-receiving-telegram-messages-with-node-red.md

 ## Conclusion

-In this guide, you've learned how to seamlessly integrate Telegram with Node-RED for sending and receiving messages.
+In this guide, you've learned how to integrate Telegram with Node-RED for sending and receiving messages seamlessly.
 From creating your custom bot to obtaining your chat ID, configuring nodes, and sending and receiving messages.